Title IX Compliance

 Libby Davis, Associate Dean for Student Affairs, Law School: (503) 768-6610

-A Title IX Coordinator will review the Sexual Misconduct Reporting Options available, such as those outlined below:
+A Title IX Coordinator will review the Sexual Misconduct Reporting Options available.

 What should I do if I think I have been discriminated against on the basis of my gender, or subjected to sexual misconduct?

 You should bring your situation to the attention of the Title IX Coordinator or a Deputy Coordinator.
-Also, there are a number of other resources set forth in the College’s Sexual Misconduct Policy, found in Lewis & Clark’s College Policies.
+There are also a number of other resources set forth in the College’s Sexual Misconduct Policy.

 Get Help: Report a Concerning Situation